-Colonial Williamsburg is one point on the "Historic Triangle" it forms with Jamestown and Yorktown.
+The Historic Area is one point on the "Historic Triangle" it forms with Jamestown and Yorktown.
 Just a ten-mile drive along the scenic Colonial Parkway from Jamestown, it's also a 23-mile drive from Yorktown, which isn't far, depending on the traffic.

 Ah yes, traffic.
 At the height of the summer tourist season, it can be slow (not slow by Los Angeles standards, but slow for Virginia).
 So why not take advantage of the free Historic Triangle Shuttle bus?

 The Historic Triangle Shuttle provides service between Jamestown, Yorktown, and the Colonial Williamsburg Visitor Center.
 The service is available every 30 minutes between 9:00 a.m and 3:30 p.m. from April 1 to October 31.
 Riders can listen to an audio program describing the area’s natural and cultural history.
 Service is free of charge for ticket holders to any Historic Triangle attraction.

 Directions - 102 Visitor Center Dr, Williamsburg, VA.
 The Colonial Williamsburg phone number: 1-800-HISTORY.